 Don M. Blandin was appointed President and CEO of the Investor Protection Trust in June 2004

 Dr. Patrick Dixon Chairman

 Patrick Dixon is an author and business consultant, often described as a futurist.

-Dr. Robert E. Roush Director
+Dr. Robert E. Roush Professor and Director

 Dr. Roush trains healthcare professionals about the role of age-related changes in making executive decisions about finances.